wh-forker/STANet/README.md

+Pytorch Implementation (v1) for
-# From Semantic Categories to Fixations: A Novel Weakly-supervised Visual-auditory Saliency Detection Approach.
+# From Semantic Categories to Fixations: A Novel Weakly-supervised Visual-auditory Saliency Detection Approach, IEEE CVPR2021.
 ![net](https://github.com/CVPR2021Submit/STANet/blob/main/fig/net.gif)
 ## Abstract
 Thanks to the rapid advances in the deep learning techniques and the wide availability of large-scale training sets, the performances of video saliency detection models have been improving steadily and significantly.
 However, the deep learning based visual-audio fixation prediction is still in its infancy.
 At present, only a few visual-audio sequences have been furnished with real fixations being recorded in the real visual-audio environment.
 Hence, it would be neither efficiency nor necessary to re-collect real fixations under the same visual-audio circumstance.
 To address the problem, this paper advocate a novel approach in a weaklysupervised manner to alleviating the demand of large-scale training sets for visual-audio model training.
 By using the video category tags only, we propose the selective class activation mapping (SCAM), which follows a coarse-to-fine strategy to select the most discriminative regions in the spatial-temporal-audio circumstance.
 Moreover, these regions exhibit high consistency with the real human-eye fixations, which could subsequently be employed as the pseudo GTs to train a new spatial-temporal-audio (STA) network.
 Without resorting to any real fixation, the performance of our STA network is comparable to that of the fully supervised ones.